 TerraCap acquires main stream property types— primarily office, flex, hospitality, multifamily, and retail.
 The firm avoids unusual specialty properties such as casinos, amusement parks, golf courses, hospitals, and other higher risk ventures.
-We focus on Florida because population growth is rapid, supply is limited, and prices are low.
+We focus on the Southern U.S. because population growth is rapid, supply is limited, and prices are low.
 Our emphasis is on well-established and well-built properties in strong locations, where potential for future competition is limited and the acquisition price is below the cost of replacement.
 Though our properties share the characteristics of population growth, modern infrastructure, low crime, and limited potential for new product, diversification is achieved through variety by type of property and by tenant base, in addition to geographic dispersion across many different cities and communities.

 TerraCap employs its acquisition strategy in four phases.

 1. Researching and analyzing properties and the market.

 TerraCap uses a number of primary and secondary sources to collect relevant information about the property and its market prior to acquisition.
 Factors we take under consideration during the research and due diligence processes include: